 If you’re having a difficult time not drinking, even after you promise yourself you’re done with alcohol, then you may have an alcohol addiction.
 If this is the case, seek help.
 There are a number of resources available for people who want to quit drinking but can’t do it alone.

+Please reach out for help.
 It is possible to live a healthy and positive alcohol-free life.
+Give us a call at (858) 784-7867.